node-machine/rttc/README.md

 ## Legacy Usage

-The usage of this module is changing, but backwards compatibility will be maintained up until the first major version bump (v1.0.0).
+The usage of this module has been extended considerably, but backwards compatibility will be maintained up until the first major version bump (v1.0.0).
 See tests for more details.

 #### rttc.rttc(expectations, inputValues, [options])